department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-epic.md

 - [ ] Product release notes (How will we describe this feature to CMS users?)
 - [ ] Training (Will any users require additional training?)
 - [ ] Metrics (How will we measure any improvements)

+### CMS Team

+Please leave only the team that will do this work selected.
+If you're not sure, it's fine to leave both selected.

+- [x] `Core Application Team`
+- [x] `Product Support Team`